SmiNat/Clickup_API/README.md

     ITEMV2_003      500     Internal server error - can be caused by incorrect data type or incorrect value (eg. 'order by' non-existing type name or typing string instead of a list or an integer).
-    JSON_001        400     Unexpected token n in JSON at position 0 - usually due to the lack of one of required parameters
+    JSON_001        400     Unexpected token [value] in JSON at position [number] - usually due to the lack of one of required body parameters or invalid JSON (eg. extra comma)
     LOC_008         400     Unsupported Entity - probably caused by using token with not high enough credentials.
 Try to use token with higher access or narrow down request by using query parameters.